-1 Procurement Reform (Scotland) Act 2014
+&lt;sup>1 Procurement Reform (Scotland) Act 2014

-2 Outcome Agreements
+&lt;sup>2 Outcome Agreements

-3 Edinburgh Napier University Strategy 2020, Edinburgh College Strategic Plan 2017-22
+&lt;sup>3 Edinburgh Napier University Strategy 2020, Edinburgh College Strategic Plan 2017-22

-4 Procurement Strategy
+&lt;sup>4 Procurement Strategy

-5 Contracts Register
+&lt;sup>5 Contracts Register

-6 Regulated contracts
+&lt;sup>6 Regulated contracts

-7 Annual Procurement Report
+&lt;sup>7 Annual Procurement Report

-8 The sustainable procurement duty is a new requirement of the Procurement Reform (Scotland) Act 2014 working in partnership with the ERPT and collaboratively with our partners across the wider education and public sector.
+The sustainable procurement duty is a new requirement of the Procurement Reform (Scotland) Act 2014

+The successful implementation of this Strategy can only be achieved by all those people involved in the procurement of goods and services on behalf of the member institutions working in partnership with the ERPT, and collaboratively with our partners across the wider education and public sector.

-Working together we can significantly contribute to the future sustainability of the Member Institutions through the reinvestment of resulting savings and efficiencies from our procurement activities to enhance our students learning experiences and outcomes and meet the aspirations as set out in our Member Institutions, Mission, Vision, Values and Ambitions.
+Working together can significantly contribute to the future sustainability of the member institutions through the reinvestment of resulting savings and efficiencies from our procurement activities to enhance our students' learning experiences and outcomes, and meet the aspirations as set out in our member institutions, Mission, Vision, Values and Ambitions.